Excellent

 Two medications initially designed to treat type 2 diabetes — metformin and Ozempic (semaglutide) — are proven to help people lose weight.
 In this article, we compare metformin vs Ozempic for weight loss to help you determine if either is a good choice for you.

 If you’re considering options like Ozempic or metformin for weight loss, don’t wait to consult a healthcare provider.
-Book an appointment with a provider on Klarity today to discuss your weight loss goals.
+Book an appointment with a provider on Klarity Health today to discuss your weight loss goals.

 Metformin vs Ozempic: which helps you lose more weight?